Pierronne

 Pierronne, also known as Pierrone, Pierronne la Bretonne and Perrinaïc (died 3 September 1430), was a Breton woman who said she saw visions of "God dressed in a long white robe with a red tunic underneath".
 Pierronne, who may have met Joan of Arc in 1429, tried to defend her reputation at Corbeil.
 For this, Pierronne was arrested by pro-English authorities in March 1430 and burned at the stake.

 Origins

 Pierronne was said to have come from western Brittany ("Bretagne bretonnante"), but her exact date and place of birth are unknown.

-The variant name "Perrinaïc" is an attempt to render the French name Pierronne/Perrine into Brenton with the affectionate suffix -ic.
+The variant name "Perrinaïc" is an attempt to render the French name Pierronne/Perrine into Breton with the affectionate suffix -ic.

 Adult life

 Very little is known about Pierronne's life aside from brief descriptions in several 15th-century sources.
 She was described as a companion of a Franciscan friar named Brother Richard, who was known for his association with several mystics and visionaries including Joan of Arc, and was a favorite preacher of Charles VII's queen, Marie d'Anjou.
 Brother Richard had first met Joan of Arc at the city of Troyes in early July 1429, but the 15th-century sources make no mention of Pierronne's presence at that time.
 Anatole France thought that Pierronne "had followed [Joan] on her departure from Sully," but the only certainty is that she was with Joan during Christmas of 1429, since the later accusations against her mentions both Pierronne and Joan receiving the Eucharist (Communion) from Brother Richard at that time.